sassoftware/sasoptpy/doc/guide/components.rst

 Creating variables
 ~~~~~~~~~~~~~~~~~~

-Variables can be created either separately or inside a model.
+You can create variables either standalone or inside a model.

 **Creating a variable outside a model**